luechtdiode/GymCompetition/README.md

 Competitions.

 #### Gym-Registration
-:white_check_mark: *Use case:* Register Gymnasts of the own club on Competitions instantiated/provided by other clubs.
+:construction_worker: *Use case:* Register Gymnasts of the own club on Competitions instantiated/provided by other clubs.

 #### Competition-Instantiation